immcantation/presto/docs/workflows/MiSeq_Greiff2014.rst

     Each pRESTO tool is shown as a colored box.
-The workflow is divided into three primary tasks: (orange) asssembly of paired-end reads, (green) quality control and primer annotation, and removal of duplicate sequences (blue).
+The workflow is divided into three primary tasks: (orange) asssembly of paired-end reads, (green) quality control and primer annotation, and removal of duplicate sequences and filtering (blue).
 The intermediate files output by each tool are not shown for the sake of brevity.

 Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^